sj608/efm-lib/README.md

 ## Linker Options
 `-specs` options uses spec file specified by the string the spec files are inside the ARM lib folder `/usr/local/gcc_arm/ARM/arm-none-eabi/lib`

+`-Map=${PROJECT_NAME}.map` this option requires `-Wl,` in front of it.

+The issue regarding re-declaration of type is resolved by downgrading the CMSIS pack from 5-5.9.0 to 4.5.0

 ## Reference
 Example github repo 1 is [here](https://github.com/cortexm/baremetal)